 Due to a shortage of healthy, Caucasian infants, potential adoptive white parents started adopting children from other countries.
-International adoption has grown in popularity as more families recognize the need to provide homes for waiting children.
+International adoption has grown in popularity as more families recognize the need to provide homes for waiting for children.

 Summary of Adoption Procedures

 The formal steps involved in adoption are generally the same in all states.
 Notice of adoption is given to all parties who have a legal interest in the case, except for the child.
-The parents seeking to adopt must file a petition in court that contains specific information such as the adoptive parents names as well as the child’s, the child’s gender and age, and the names of the natural parents, if known.
-Written consent of the agency or the natural parents must be attached with the petition.
+The parents seeking to adopt must file a petition in court that contains specific information such as the adoptive parent's names as well as the child’s, the child’s gender and age, and the names of the natural parents, if known.
+Written consent of the agency or the natural parents must be attached to the petition.

 A hearing is then held so the court may review the qualifications of the potential parents and either grant or deny the petition.
-Most states require a period of probation during which time the child resides with the adoptive parents and a state agency monitors the development of such relationship.
+Most states require a period of probation during which time the child resides with the adoptive parents and a state agency monitors the development of such a relationship.
 If the relationship is working well for all parties concerned, the agency will recommend to the court that a permanent decree of adoption be issued.
 However, if the agency feels the relationship in unsatisfactory, the child is either returned to his or her previous home or is taken care of by the state.

 Following the adoption proceedings, a certificate of adoption is issued for the adopted child which replaces the original birth certificate.
-The certificate of adoption lists the new family name, the date and place of the child’s birth along with ages of the adoptive parents at the time the child was born.
+The certificate of adoption lists the new family name, the date, and place of the child’s birth along with the ages of the adoptive parents at the time the child was born.
 The old birth certificate is sealed away and may only be opened with a court order.
 If you are considering adoption, please seek the advice of one of our experienced family law attorneys.

 If you need to file or have been served with divorce paperwork at Island Law Office, PC, LLO we can help.
 At Island Law Office, PC, LLO, we understand your situation and can discuss your options and the progress of your case.
-When a marriage comes to an end, there are complex matters involving the division of property, child custody, visitation and support.
+When a marriage comes to an end, there are complex matters involving the division of property, child custody, visitation, and support.
 When faced with a divorce, contact Island Law Office, PC, LLO and let us help you.

 Bell Island is a graduate of the University of Nebraska College of Law and has lived in Scotts Bluff County since 1994.
 Bell started in the Scotts Bluff County Public Defender's office and opened his own practice in 1999.
 Bell continues to represent clients in the areas of Criminal Law, DUI, Divorce and Family law, and Probate, matters.
 Read More